 - they in turn will inform the CFA Welfare Officer. - v.
-If at any time you are not able to contact your Club Welfare Officer or the matter is clearly serious then you can either: - contact your CFA Welfare Officer directly - contact the Police or Children's Services - You can contact the NSPCC Helpline by calling 0808 800 5000 The voice Helpline is currently available 10am- 4pm Monday to Friday - Emailing help@NSPCC.org.uk.
+If at any time you are not able to contact your Club Welfare Officer or the matter is clearly serious then you can either: - contact your CFA Welfare Officer directly - contact the Police or Children's Services - call The FA/NSPCC 24 hour Helpline for advice on 0808 800 5000 or text 88858 or email help@nspcc.org.uk